Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Finite intrinsic dimension and absence of spurious valleys

 \subsubsection{Quadratic networks case}

-Quadratic activations have been considered in the literature \citep{livni2014computational,du2018power,soltanolkotabi2017theoretical} as second order approximation of general non-linear activations.
-In particular, for two-layers networks with one dimensional output and square loss functions evaluated on $N$ samples, it was shown in Du and Lee \citep{du2018power} that, if $p \geq \sqrt{2N}$, the loss has no spurious local minima.
-Corollary \ref{cor:poly} requires an over-parametrization bound $p \geq n(n+1)/2$ for the case of quadratic activations.
-In the following theorem we show that $p > 2n$ is sufficient for the statement to hold, in the case of square loss functions and one dimensional output ($m=1$).
+Quadratic activations $\sigma(z) = z^2$ have been considered in the literature \citep{livni2014computational,du2018power,soltanolkotabi2017theoretical} as second order approximation of general non-linear activations.
+Corollary \ref{cor:poly} says that, if $p \geq n(n+1)/2$, the loss function \eqref{eq:lossFun} admits no spurious valleys.
+In the following theorem we relax the over-parametrisation requirement and show that $p > 2n$ is sufficient for the statement to hold, in the case of square loss functions and one dimensional output ($m=1$).